cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 ## Notes

-* Unlike when creating a new resource, the resource prefix (see the [Misc section](#misc)) will not get appended to the `resource_id` value when attempting to use an existing resource.
-Make sure the name or ID supplied are the exact resource's values as they are on Openstack.

 * As mentioned in the [Relationships section](#relationships), some relationships take effect in non-relationship operations.
 When `use_external_resource` is set to `true`, the existence of such connections is validated as well.